bayesCureRateModel: Bayesian Cure Rate Modeling for Time to Event Data in R: Illustrations

-* Maximum A Posteriori (MAP) estimate of parameters MAP estimate g_mcmc 0.3635119 lambda_mcmc 2.1211613 a1_mcmc 0.1188722 b0_mcmc [(Intercept)] 0.7783278 b1_mcmc [age] -0.4372140 b2_mcmc [kidsyes] -1.3005449 b3_mcmc [racehispanic] -0.3006156 b4_mcmc [raceother] -0.2619415 \end{Soutput} \begin{Sinput} R> run_wei \end{Sinput} \begin{Soutput} * Run information: Fitted model: `weibull' BIC: 4121.352 AIC: 4073.533 MCMC cycles: 15000 Number of parallel heated chains: 4 Swap rates of adjacent chains: Min.
+* Maximum A Posteriori (MAP) estimate of parameters MAP estimate g_mcmc 0.2221975 lambda_mcmc 2.3042290 a1_mcmc 0.1412986 b0_mcmc [(Intercept)] 0.6332169 b1_mcmc [age] -0.4825107 b2_mcmc [kidsyes] -1.2673358 b3_mcmc [racehispanic] -0.2779172 b4_mcmc [raceother] -0.2361773 \end{Soutput} \begin{Sinput} R> run_wei \end{Sinput} \begin{Soutput} * Run information: Fitted model: `weibull' BIC: 4121.352 AIC: 4073.533 MCMC cycles: 15000 Number of parallel heated chains: 4 Swap rates of adjacent chains: Min.
 Median Max.
 0.08 0.23 0.42

-* Maximum A Posteriori (MAP) estimate of parameters MAP estimate g_mcmc 0.2605406 lambda_mcmc 4.5102543 a1_mcmc 0.2540945 a2_mcmc 0.6532532 b0_mcmc [(Intercept)] 0.8080815 b1_mcmc [age] -0.4520985 b2_mcmc [kidsyes] -1.2588293 b3_mcmc [racehispanic] -0.3288981 b4_mcmc [raceother] -0.3244566 \end{Soutput} \end{Schunk} Observe that both models produce similar point estimates for the common parameters of interest and particularly for the regression coefficients $\beta_j$, $j=1,\ldots,4$ which are denoted as \code{b0_mcmc, b1_mcmc, b2_mcmc, b3_mcmc, b4_mcmc} in the output above.
-The MAP estimate of $\gamma$ (denoted as \code{g_mcmc}) is also similar (0.36 versus 0.26).
-A somewhat larger deviation in MAP estimate is obtained for $\lambda$ (2.12 versus 4.51).
+* Maximum A Posteriori (MAP) estimate of parameters MAP estimate g_mcmc -0.02222539 lambda_mcmc 4.81455675 a1_mcmc 0.28933335 a2_mcmc 0.60936921 b0_mcmc [(Intercept)] 0.79880702 b1_mcmc [age] -0.47432163 b2_mcmc [kidsyes] -1.31493290 b3_mcmc [racehispanic] -0.23135416 b4_mcmc [raceother] -0.23898757 \end{Soutput} \end{Schunk} Observe that both models produce similar point estimates for the common parameters of interest and particularly for the regression coefficients $\beta_j$, $j=1,\ldots,4$ which are denoted as \code{b0_mcmc, b1_mcmc, b2_mcmc, b3_mcmc, b4_mcmc} in the output above.
+The MAP estimate of $\gamma$ (denoted as \code{g_mcmc}) is also similar (0.22 versus -0.02).
+A somewhat larger deviation in MAP estimate is obtained for $\lambda$ (2.3 versus 4.81).
 The remaining parameter for the output of exponential model (\code{a1_mcmc}) refers to the rate parameter of the exponential distribution, as well as the rate (\code{a1_mcmc}) and shape parameter (\code{a2_mcmc}) of the Weibull distribution in the output of the Weibull model.
+The BIC values (shown in the output above) are also returned using \proglang{R}'s generic function \fct{BIC}. \begin{Schunk} \begin{Sinput} R> BIC(run_exp, run_wei) \end{Sinput} \begin{Soutput} df BIC run_exp 8 4119.714 run_wei 9 4121.352 \end{Soutput} \end{Schunk} The exponential model is preferred and its full summary is shown below, after discarding the first 5000 iterations as burn-in period. \begin{Schunk} \begin{Sinput} R> burn <- mcmc_cycles/3 R> summary_exp <- summary(run_exp, fdr = 0.1, burn = burn, alpha0 = 0.1, + quantiles = c(0.05,0.5,0.95)) R> summary_exp \end{Sinput} \begin{Soutput} MAP_estimate HPD_90 g_mcmc 0.22 (-0.27, 0.80) -0.22 0.23 0.84 lambda_mcmc 2.30 (1.96, 2.52) 1.97 2.23 2.52 a1_mcmc 0.14 (0.10, 0.16) 0.10 0.13 0.16 b0_mcmc [(Intercept)] 0.63 (0.49, 0.93) 0.49 0.71 0.93 b1_mcmc [age] -0.48 (-0.56, -0.33) -0.56 -0.45 -0.34 b2_mcmc [kidsyes] -1.27 (-1.46, -1.09) -1.46 -1.27 -1.09 b3_mcmc [racehispanic] -0.28 (-0.48, -0.12) -0.48 -0.30 -0.12 b4_mcmc [raceother] -0.24 (-0.45, -0.08) -0.45 -0.27 -0.09